teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### Version 6.2.4 (June 2012)
+* Support for Xcode 4.3.2; still compiles and runs on original iPhone.
+* Fixed Xcode 4.3.2 analysis issues
+* Fixed VoiceOver issues with "segment controls" and buttons.
+* Changed app name to "PDX Bus" (added the space).
+* Increased size of 'X' icon to make easier to touch.
+* Caches are more robust, if the app discovers it had previously crashed it will delete all caches.
+* Fixed weak reference in background task container - this will now be cleared when the view object is dealloced - this is about 33% of crashes.
+* Added alert for when an alarm will not be able to complete in the background so the user knows to go back to PDX Bus.
+* Added short version string to budle version to allow archiving to get the version.
+* Added debug option to turn off all caching (as caching sometimes causes crashes).
+* Added Plan trip from here/to here options on the rail station screen.

 ### Version 6.1 (November 2011)
 * Support for Xcode 4.2; still compiles and runs on original iPhone.